AaronBratcher/Money/README.md

 # Money

-A way of storing money values as Int for easy addition at the database level
+A way of storing money values as Int for easy mathematical manipulation at the database level